-Don't leave a trace . . . - RV Travel
+Don't leave a trace...

 We’ve all seen it – the “remnants” from someone who camped in the “outback” before we arrived.
 Trash in fire rings, dog poop on trails, and the other usual suspects.
-One of the main reasons that RVers like to boondock is to get away from the ugly side of human civilization, and there it is, somebody rubs our nose in it.
-Sometimes bad behavior is just that–a person with a nasty attitude.
+One of the main reasons that RVers like to boondock is to get away from the ugly side of human civilization – and there it is, somebody rubs our nose in it.
+Sometimes bad behavior is just that – a person with a nasty attitude.
 Other times it’s just a matter of education.
 How’s your campground courtesy knowledge?

 Here are some tips that can make fellow campers (and park personnel) a lot happier:

 Don’t trash: It may be “biodegradable” but it can take a long time for the bio to degrade.
-Even paper plates can take four months to disinigrate, but a plastic drinking bottle?
-Try 500 years — some say they never go away.
+Even paper plates can take four months to disintegrate, but a plastic drinking bottle?
+Try 500 years – and some say they never go away.

 How about burning the trash?
 Not only does the stuff stink, it doesn’t always burn up.
 Imagine being the next guy in your site, confronted with a lot of garbage to clean up.